-Beloit was the first school in the country to announce a distinctive change to the curriculum that would make it possible to deliver its academic mission even as the environment reacts dynamically to the virus.
-The semester was divided into two “Mods,” or two units that enable flexible scheduling and course delivery.
+Beloit was the first school in the country to announce this distinctive change to the curriculum that would make it possible to deliver its academic mission even as the environment reacts dynamically to the virus.
+Our “Mods” enable flexible scheduling and course delivery.
 Setting up the semester this way, with a mix of online and in-person instruction, allowed our students to remain on campus.

-All students, faculty, staff, and visitors will be required to wear face-coverings on campus at all times, inside and outside, unless they are alone in a personal space, such as their office, dorm room or home.
+All students, faculty, staff, and approved visitors are required to wear face-coverings on campus at all times, inside and outside, unless they are alone in a personal space, such as their office, dorm room or home.

-This includes inside buildings in public spaces, in classrooms and learning spaces, when other people are present, and when physical distancing is not possible.
-Face coverings will also be required outside if physical distancing cannot be maintained and in a vehicle if it is shared with another person.
+This includes inside buildings in public spaces, in classrooms and learning spaces, and when other people are present.
+Face coverings are also required in a vehicle if it is shared with another person.

-At this time, work-study jobs will be available on campus.
-If students are taking classes remotely and not returning to campus, only students living in Wisconsin or Illinois will be able to work remotely.
-A job fair will be held immediately prior to the beginning of Mod 1.
+If students are taking classes remotely and not returning to campus, only students living in Wisconsin or Illinois are able to work remotely.

 Students who have worked on campus previously may find changed working conditions due to the need for physical distancing.
 Your supervisor will explain any modifications or schedule changes.